duncanofosu/Soccer-Stuf/README.md

 # Soccer-Stuf
-Soccer files
-this contains mainly soccer files and data i will be working on
+This contains mainly soccer files and data i will be working on